Lior157/ComGraphRec/README.md

-# RS-project:
-Social Recommendations: Communities and Graph Neural Network for Social Recommendations
+# RS-project - Social Recommendations: Communities and Graph Neural Network for Social Recommendations

 This implementation is part of a project in Recommender System course.